 Overview

-Learning Circles will be organized by a facilitator drawn from the campus community, with support from the Teaching & Learning Scholar.
-Each circle will be advertised through the Center for Teaching & Learning (CTL) and will have an initial meeting to set their own schedule.
-They will then have 2-7 more meetings at which they will work to learn about a particular content area.
+Learning Circles will be organized by a facilitator drawn from the campus community, with support from the Center for Teaching & Learning (CTL).
+Each circle will be advertised through the CTL.
+They typically have 3-8 meetings at which members work together to learn about a particular content area.
 These meetings may occur very close together so that the entire Circle might be completed in a weekend or they could be spaced out over 1-2 months.
 Learning Circles are not encouraged to continue longer than two months; they are intended to be short-term commitments by their members who want to collaboratively learn about a particular content area related to university teaching without an excessive time commitment.

 Topics